 Requirements and Rules

-Observers select a minimum of any 50 globular clusters from the list of 190 cataloged in the Guide and available through the link at the bottom of this page.
-This allows for customization of an observing list suitable to the individual observer's interests, skies and equipment.
+Observers select a minimum of any 50 globular clusters from the list of 190 cataloged in the Guide.
+This allows for customization of an observing list suitable to the individual observer’s interests, skies and equipment.

 However, this program is more than just observing 50 globular clusters and recording your observations.
 This program requires both visual and imaging observers to determine the Shapley-Sawyer concentration class of each globular cluster observed.
 The Guide explains this classification system and provides reference images of globular clusters and their concentration classes, along with an explanation of how to determine the concentration class of each globular you observe by using these images.

 Visual observers are required to include one (1) Challenge Object in their 50 objects.
 Challenge Objects are listed and explained in the Guide.
 Observers must also record in their log a written description of every globular cluster they view.